ForsakenNGS/FixUp3D/Documentation.md

 - Renameable print sets
 - Adding more print sets (up to 8 could be possible without major effort. to be checked!)
 - Lower bed after the print is done
+- Allow the window to be minimized or in background so it doesn't take up so much of the screen when you're working with a print

 General
 =======